Other Names: Jevtana®

 - Pain when passing urine; blood in urine

-- Decreased urine or difficulty urinating
+- Decreased urine or difficulty urinating, or very dark urine

 - Numbness, tingling, or pain your hands and feet